-The transplant was performed May 27, 2020, at Froedtert Hospital by Michael Zimmerman, MD, and Joohyun Kim, MD, PhD, transplant surgeons and Medical College of Wisconsin faculty members.
+The transplant was performed May 27, 2020, at Froedtert Hospital by a team including Joohyun Kim, MD, PhD, a transplant surgeons and Medical College of Wisconsin faculty member.
 Froedtert Hospital is the academic medical center of the Froedtert & MCW health network.

 The COVID-19 pandemic did not affect the transplant process, aside from the roughly six weeks between Easter and the surgery when John and Mark limited contact with people and avoided travel.
 Their diligence paid off.